 The electric current in most hotels is 220 volts, 60Hz.
-American-style two-pin flat blade plugs, with a round pin plug, as well as two-pin flat blade plugs are in use.
+European-style two-pin plugs, with a round pin plug, are in use.

 A yellow fever vaccination is required for travellers to French Polynesia arriving from an infected area.
 Vaccinations for hepatitis A and hepatitis B are recommended, and those staying long-term and eating outside of major hotels and restaurants may also want to consider a vaccination for typhoid.
 Malaria is not a concern but cases of dengue fever are on the rise so precautions against mosquito bites should be taken.

 Tap water in hotels and resorts should be safe to drink, but bottled water is also freely available throughout the islands.
 Tahiti has decent medical facilities and there are a few private doctors and clinics in the outer islands but healthcare options are limited outside of major cities.
 The only decompression chamber is at Papeete.
 Comprehensive medical insurance is recommended for all travellers.